OSG Exercise 1.1: Refresher — Submitting Multiple Jobs¶

 To find the physical location of the computers your jobs our running on, you will use a method called geolocation.
 Geolocation uses a registry to match a computer’s network address to an approximate latitude and longitude.

-Geolocating several machines¶
+Geolocating several servers¶

 - Log in to